POWER-KI/GPT/DEMO-02/READme.md

  or  <a href="https://github.com/POWER-KI/POWER-KI/raw/master/INSTALL-PACKAGE/Setup_POWER-KI_PUB01.msi" download> POWER-KI Development environment</a>.
 To run it, launch the "Calcolatrice" application from your desktop.
 </br>

-<b><a href="https://github.com/POWER-KI/GPT/raw/main/DEMO-02/GPT-DEMO-02-PDF.pwk"> To download the single GPT-DEMO-02-PDF.pwk executable</a>
+The download the single<b><a href="https://github.com/POWER-KI/GPT/raw/main/DEMO-02/GPT-DEMO-02-PDF.pwk"> GPT-DEMO-02-PDF.pwk executable</a>

 (last update : 12/05/23)